beast-dev/doc/tutorials/travel_history/travel_history.md

 java -cp beast_travel_history.jar dr.app.tools.TaxaMarkovJumpHistoryAnalyzer -taxaToProcess 'Australia/NSW11/2020|EPI_ISL_413597|2020-03-02' -stateAnnotation loc -burnin 100 -mrsd 2020.1693989071039 9seqs_travelHistory.loc.history.trees EPI_ISL_413597.travelHistory.csv
 ```

-We repeat the process with the trees obtained from the two remaining models, to obtain a total of 3 csv files containing the spatial histories reconstructed over each posterior tree distribution.
-We can then use these files to visualize the spatial trajectories in the ancestral history of our taxon of interest by using a new R package we provide for this purpuse (MarkovJumpR), available [here](https://github.com/beast-dev/MarkovJumpR).
+We repeat the process with the trees obtained from the two remaining methods, to obtain a total of 3 CSV files containing the spatial histories reconstructed over each posterior tree distribution.
+We can then use these files to visualize the spatial trajectories in the ancestral history of our taxon of interest by using a new R package we provide for this purpose (MarkovJumpR), available [here](https://github.com/beast-dev/MarkovJumpR).
 This package can be installed in R via `devtools::install_github("beast-dev/MarkovJumpR")`.
 We can use the following R code to plot the Markov jump history on the travel history model:

 ```R
 library(MarkovJumpR)